TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 5/John 5.31.md

 ---

-If I bear witness of myself, my witness is not true.
+"If I testify about myself, my witness is not valid.